On this page:

 Unknown Locations in Map and Grid Views

 An unknown location is one for which the agent cannot determine the country from which the request originated.

 You may also see metrics reported for a location named Anonymous Proxy.
 The data for Anonymous Proxy represents the aggregated metrics from one or more private IP addresses that the agent cannot identify.

 One of the effects of Unknown regions is that it possible for a country to display as slow (red circles) on the global map, but when you drill down to the country all its regions appear normal (green circles).
 Or a country may display as normal on the global map, but some subregions may display as slow when you drill down.

-This tab shows graphic and tabular breakdowns of usage by device, carrier, connection type, OS version, and app version.
-The breakdowns are based on app opens and not network requests.
+This tab shows graphical and tabular breakdowns of usage by device, carrier, connection type, OS version, and app version.
+The breakdowns for the connection type are based on network requests.
+The other usage breakdowns are based on "app opens", not network requests.
 App opens are counted when a mobile application is booted or brought to the foreground.
-In the case of Android, app opens consist of when the method
+In the case of Android, app opens occur when the method

 onResume is called for an activity.
-For iOS, app opens consist of when the method
+For iOS, app opens occur when the method

 applicationDidBecomeActive is called.